Which is Better Shimla or Chail?

 Q4.
 What are the best places to visit in Chail?

 Ans.
-In Chail, one can visit Sahupul Lake, Chail Wildlife Sanctuary, Kali ka Tibba Temple, Lover’s Hill etc.
+In Chail, one can visit Sadhupul Lake, Chail Wildlife Sanctuary, Kali ka Tibba Temple, Lover’s Hill etc.

 Q5.
 How to visit Chail from Shimla?